EmanuelButoiGit/football-simulator/README.md

 Here, a chromosome might look like: `132, 111, 212, ...` where each part tells the player type.

 **What's the aim?** 🥅 <br>
 Find the best strategy.
-Teams play in tournaments and the algorithm pick the best team based on their points (which will be the fitness target).
+Teams play in tournaments and the algorithm pick the best team based on their points (which will be the fitness target). <br><br>

 <p align="center">
   <img src="https://github.com/EmanuelButoiGit/football-simulator/assets/72088440/4f4bec01-d38b-4c3b-b401-2563ff806f04" width="45%" alt=World Cup group Stages" />